Located in: Romania

 The address of the university is Bulevardul Eroii Sanitari 8, Bucharest 050474, Romania.

 Carol Davila University of Medicine and Pharmacy has 20 research centres for various cutting-edge medical research.
-Each centre focuses on a specific field such as cardiovascular emergencies, neuroscience, and rheumatic disease, for example.
+Each centre focuses on a specific field,, such as cardiovascular emergencies, neuroscience, and rheumatic disease.
 These centres perform national and international projects, and scientifically gifted students are welcome to join the effort.

 In addition, several student organisations may be of interest to future doctors.
 The Medical Students’ Society of Bucharest has 150 years of history, and it manages numerous activities in support of students and society.
 Other similar organisations are the Dental Medicine Students’ League in Bucharest and the Bucharest Society of Pharmacy Students.

-Applications for the school of medicine must be submitted as early as possible, especially for non-EU applicants, so that you can get the visa before September.
+Applications for the school of medicine and dentistry must be submitted as early as possible, especially for non-EU applicants, so that you can get the visa before September.

-The application period at Carol Davila University is usually between early June and late July.
+The application period at Carol Davila University is usually during early September.

 Medlink Students’ mission is to help students fulfil their dreams.
-We can prepare you for the English exam so that we eliminate any worries you might have.
+We can prepare you for the entrance exams so that we eliminate any worries you might have.
 Our job is to ensure your entry into the exciting world of medicine!
 We can also do so much more, for example doing all the paperwork for you.

 Contact us now and learn more about all the ways we can assist you.